 With parks and campgrounds beginning to reopen, millions of Americans are planning summer camping vacations.
 Before hitting the road, campers should be sure to pack accordingly for the trip.
-Simply by bringing along a handful of useful items, campers can be well on their way to making the trip is as enjoyable as possible.
+Simply by bringing these must-have items, campers can be well on their way to making the trip is as enjoyable as possible.

 Here are 15 must-have items for your next trip in the wilderness.

 You probably don’t want to find yourself stumbling through the dark just to make a late night bathroom trip.
 That’s just one of the many reasons a headlamp will come in handy.

 Headlamps are an easy way to make your camping trip safer for everyone.
 Many come equipped with flashing red lights to help someone find you if you get lost.
 Certainly if you are traveling with kids, packing a headlamp for everyone is a smart idea.

 In the wild, it’s easy for accidents to happen.
 Be prepared to provide assistance by bringing a medical kit.